plurch/convertmp4/README.md

 This program converts all **FLV** and **MKV** video files in a directory to the **MP4** container format.
 The resulting MP4 format is suitable for playback on a range of devices including iOS (iPhone and iPad), Android, and Playstation 3.

-Efficient conversion is accomplished by copying the video stream (H.264) and transcoding the audio stream to AAC if necessary.
+Efficient conversion is accomplished by copying the video (H.264) and audio streams.
+The audio stream will be transcoded to AAC if necessary.

 Requirements
 --------